abraham-debugs/super-mart/CLOUD_VISION_SETUP.md

 # Google Cloud Vision API Setup Guide

-This guide will help you set up Google Cloud Vision API for image-based product search in the Super Mart Shop application.
+This guide will help you set up Google Cloud Vision API for image-based product search in the MDMart application.

 ## Prerequisites